“I don’t think you’re going to find a place like (Central) that just allows you to grow in whatever direction you want to.”

 Wichhart brought that mindset back to campus with him and remains open to whatever comes his way in the next few years.
 He’s a business management major with a minor in entrepreneurship.
 The latter certainly leaves the door open to discovery.

 Whatever happens down the road, Wichhart knows he has Central to thank.
 It’s made him who is, opening his mind to all kinds of new possibilities.

 “I knew Central would be a safe place for me to grow academically and as a person.
-The environment is so supportive that you can grow in some many different ways,” he says.
+The environment is so supportive that you can grow in so many different ways,” he says.
 “You walk around and see smiles every single day.
 I don’t think you’re going to find a place like that, that lets you grow in whatever direction you want to.”